 Applicants may transition renewal projects from one CoC Program component to another (e.g., TH to RRH, RRH to PSH) during the competition.
 To be eligible to receive a transition grant, the renewal project applicant must have the consent of its CoC.
 To create a transition grant, the CoC must wholly eliminate one or more projects and use those funds to create the single, new transition grant.
-No more than 50% of the funds may be used on the original project activities being transitioned.
+More than 50% of the funds may be used on the original project activities being transitioned, but the program must be fully transitioned by the end of the grant term.

-For a new project to be considered a transition grant, the applicant for the new project must be the same recipient for the eligible renewal grant(s) being eliminated, and the applicant must provide the grant number(s) of the projects being eliminated to create the new project and attach a copy of the most recently awarded project application (e.g., if the project was last funded in the FY 2020 CoC Program Competition, a copy of the FY 2020 CoC Program Competition project application must be attached to the project application).
+For a new project to be considered a transition grant, the applicant for the new project must be the same recipient for the eligible renewal grant(s) being eliminated, and the applicant must provide the grant number(s) of the projects being eliminated to create the new project and attach a copy of the most recently awarded project application (e.g., if the project was last funded in the FY 2021 CoC Program Competition, a copy of the FY 2021 CoC Program Competition project application must be attached to the project application).